cicsdev/cics-java-jcics-samples/README.md

 ## Building
-The sample includes an Eclipse project configuration, a Gradle build, a Maven POM, and Gradle/Maven Wrappers offering a wide range of build options with the tooling and IDE of your choice.
+The sample includes Eclipse project configurations, Gradle and Maven build files and Gradle/Maven Wrappers offering a wide range of build options with the tooling and IDE of your choice.

 Choose from the following 2 main approaches: